+Once a child has been on Healthy Living council, they may not be on it again.
 Children on a council stay on that council for one academic year.
 They get a Council badge and have their photograph on the website and Council board.
 They attend regular meetings.
 They also get to go on an additional Council trip during the school year.
-In the past the School Council have been to the London Assembly rooms.
-The Eco Council have been to recycling centres and wildlife centres.
-The Healthy Living Council have been to The Olympic Park.

-Parent Consultations
+Parent Meetings